Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Methods

 \subsubsection{Cas~A NS observational data}

 We use the observational data of the Cas~A NS measured with \textit{Chandra} ACIS-S over the past 20 years, as reported in Ref.~\cite{Shternin_2022_1.55_0.25}.
-The dataset includes both GRADED observations (14 epochs from 2000 to 2019) and FAINT observations (4 epochs from 2006 to 2020), for a total of 18 epochs with comprehensive temporal coverage.
-Throughout this work we adopt the \emph{variable} column-density ($N_{\rm H}$) series from the joint ACIS analysis, which yields a steeper decade-scale decline ($2.2\pm0.3\%$) than the fixed-$N_{\rm H}$ series ($1.6\pm0.2\%$).
-We deliberately choose the steeper series as a stringent stress test for PBF-only modeling: the larger decline places a higher demand on neutrino emissivity, so our baseline $q\simeq 0.19$ case is first assessed against this tougher target.
-Even if a model fails here, it may still accommodate the flatter, fixed-$N_{\rm H}$ trend; however, demonstrating success against the steeper series would provide the more informative benchmark for assessing whether PBF cooling alone can account for the Cas~A decline.
-The surface temperatures used here also come from Ref.~\cite{Shternin_2022_1.55_0.25} through the joint spectral analysis of all ACIS data, which constrained the stellar mass and radius to $M_\text{NS} = (1.55 \pm 0.25)M_\odot$ and $R = (13.5 \pm 1.5)$\,km.
+The dataset includes both GRADED observations (14 epochs from 2000 to 2019) and FAINT observations (4 epochs from 2006 to 2020), for a total of 18 epochs with comprehensive temporal coverage. {Throughout this work, we adopt the variable column-density ($N_{\rm H}$) series from the joint ACIS analysis.
+This choice is treated as a fixed observational setup in the present exploratory study.
+The impact of alternative assumptions for $N_{\rm H}$, including the fixed-$N_{\rm H}$ series, will be examined as part of a dedicated follow-up Bayesian inference analysis \cite{Bayesian_Cooling}.}

-For our cooling simulations, we adopt the canonical neutron-star mass of $M_{\rm NS}=1.4\,M_\odot$, below the direct-Urca threshold of $1.595\,M_\odot$ for the BSk24 equation of state, ensuring consistency with the PBF paradigm.
-(We will also investigate mass dependence in Sec.~\ref{subsec:mass_q019}.)
+For our cooling simulations, we adopt the canonical neutron star mass of $M_{\rm NS}=1.4\,M_\odot$, below the direct-Urca threshold of $1.595\,M_\odot$ for the BSk24 equation of state, ensuring consistency with the PBF paradigm.
 The corresponding radius is $R=12.58$\,km.
 To compare theoretical cooling curves with the observations, we rescale the reported effective temperatures to our stellar model using $T_{\rm eff}^4 R^2=\mathrm{const.}$, which in logarithmic form reads

-with $R_{\rm data}=13.7$\,km (the analysis radius in Ref.~\cite{Shternin_2022_1.55_0.25}).
-While the baseline comparison below uses $M_\text{NS}=1.4\,M_\odot$ (thus $R_{\rm model}=12.58$\,km), our mass sweep in Sec.~\ref{subsec:mass_q019} applies the same rescaling with the BSk24 radius appropriate to each mass.
+{where $R_{\rm data}=13.7$\,km denotes the analysis radius adopted in Ref.~\cite{Shternin_2022_1.55_0.25} for the spectral fitting in the $N_{\rm H}$-variable setup (see Tables~1 and 2 therein).}

-The Cas~A NS dataset is among the most tightly constrained cases of real-time neutron-star cooling and thus serves as an exacting testbed for our models of neutron $^{3}\mathrm{P}_{2}$ superfluidity.
+The Cas~A NS dataset is among the most tightly constrained cases of real-time neutron star cooling and thus serves as an exacting testbed for our models of neutron $^{3}\mathrm{P}_{2}$ superfluidity.
 The rapid temperature decline in this young object ($\sim340$\,yr) strongly points to enhanced neutrino emission associated with the onset of neutron Cooper-pair formation in the core.